2014 Colchester murders: Murders

-Attfield was a father-of-five and had brain damage after a car accident.
+Attfield was a father of five who 'had suffered a head injury after a car crash a few years before he was killed.'
 He was lying on the grass at Castle Park after drinking, when he was attacked by Fairweather.
 He was found bleeding to death by paramedics, who could not save his life.
 The violence committed towards him with over a hundred stab wounds startled the police, and the BBC decided that the details were too "gruesome to describe".
 In court, Fairweather said that voices had chosen Attfield to be his victim, and the voices began to laugh as he stabbed him.
 Attfield had defensive wounds on his arms and hands, indicating that he was conscious enough to attempt to fight off Fairweather.

 Almanea was killed in overgrowth on Salary Brook Trail near her home.
 Fairweather stabbed her in the abdomen before forcing the knife into her eyes and ultimately her brain, so that she could not "see evil".